Outlander (TV series): Season 1

 The first season received mostly positive reviews.
-On Metacritic, it has a rating of 73 out of 100, based on 34 reviews, indicating "generally favorable reviews".
-On Rotten Tomatoes, the season has a 92% rating with an average rating of 7.95/10 based on 263 reviews.
+On Metacritic, it has a rating of 73 out of 100, based on 34 reviews, indicating "generally favorable" reviews.
+On Rotten Tomatoes, the season has a 92% rating based on 263 reviews.
 The website's critical consensus reads: "Outlander is a unique, satisfying adaptation of its source material, brought to life by lush scenery and potent chemistry between its leads".

 The Huffington Post called the first episode "...
 A masterpiece of impressive depth ...
 It is amazing!"
 Entertainment Weekly gave the premiere an "A−" rating, writing that it was "sexy and smart and stirring".
-Matt Zoller Seitz of New York magazine also praised the series, calling it "defiantly its own thing: part romance-novel fantasy, part-time-travel story and part wartime drama (set across two time periods)".
+Matt Zoller Seitz of New York magazine also praised the series, calling it "defiantly its own thing: part romance-novel fantasy, part time-travel story and part wartime drama (set across two time periods)".
 Sonia Saraiya of The A.V.
 Club gave the first six episodes an A, writing that it "does for 1743 Scotland what Downton Abbey does for 1912 England" and adding that "Outlander succeeds admirably ... it refuses to sit comfortably in any genre."

 British reception was more mixed.
 Alastair McKay of The Evening Standard quoted Saraiya's comparison with Downton Abbey, adding "[The comparison] is entirely correct.
 It is magical-mystical heuchter-teuchter cobblers."
 Euan Ferguson of The Observer called it "gorgeous drivel" and Thomas Batten of The Guardian stated "If you love the scenery, shifting allegiances and palace intrigue of [Game of Thrones], but find yourself wishing the pace were a little slower and that the sex scenes were filmed in a more pretentious manner with lots of slow pans and softer lighting, here's your show."
 Graeme Virtue noted "the rather languid pace of the opening episodes", but praised the show's "rare acknowledgment of the female gaze" in its treatment of sex scenes.
 The Daily Telegraph also made the Game of Thrones comparison, while The Independent stated "...yes, it's a time-travelling, wish-fulfilment fantasy, but it's done with such flair and attention to detail that it's impossible not to hop on board for the ride."

 Season 2

-The second season received acclaim.
-On Metacritic, it has a score of 85 out of 100 based on 11 reviews.
-On Rotten Tomatoes, it reports a 92% rating with an average rating of 8.05/10 based on 234 reviews.
+The second season received from Metacritic a score of 85 out of 100 based on 11 reviews, indicating "universal acclaim".
+On Rotten Tomatoes, it reports a 92% rating based on 234 reviews.
 The website consensus reads: "Outlander returns for a second addictive season of mystery and sweeping romance as Claire and Jamie take on Paris."
 Based on five episodes for review, Marah Eakin of The A.V.
 Club gave it a perfect "A" grade and wrote, "It's not just well-written and lovely to look at.
 It's downright immersive. ...
 Outlander feels important–even moreso in its second season."